aws/aws-durable-execution-sdk-python/docs/core/invoke.md

 ### InvokeConfig parameters

-**timeout** - A `Duration` object specifying the maximum time to wait for the invoked function to complete.
-If the timeout is exceeded, the invoke operation fails.
+**timeout** - Maximum duration to wait for the invoked function to complete.
 Default is no timeout.
+Use this to prevent long-running invocations from blocking execution indefinitely.

 **serdes_payload** - Custom serialization/deserialization for the payload sent to the invoked function.
-If not provided, uses JSON serialization.
+If None, uses default JSON serialization.

-**serdes_result** - Custom serialization/deserialization for the result returned by the invoked function.
-If not provided, uses JSON serialization.
+**serdes_result** - Custom serialization/deserialization for the result returned from the invoked function.
+If None, uses default JSON serialization.

+**tenant_id** - Optional tenant identifier for multi-tenant isolation.
+If provided, the invocation will be scoped to this tenant.

 ### Setting timeouts